60+ Traditional Greek Foods to Try (IMMEDIATELY)

 It looks so creamy and rich, and I love that it incorporates rice (or orzo!).

-And I know parmesan cheese isn’t Greek, but it could pair nicely with this But don’t quote me, I haven’t tried it yet!
+And I know parmesan cheese is from Italy, but it could pair nicely with this But don’t quote me, I haven’t tried it yet!

 6. Spanakopita